Rank 2 local systems and abelian varieties: A question of Grothendieck

 The following proposition directly imitates Conrad's descent-theoretic proof of a theorem of Chow \cite[Theorem 3.19]{conrad2006chow}. \begin{prop} Let $K/k$ be a primary extension of fields.
 Let $G$ and $H$ be BT groups on $k$.
 Then the natural injective map

 is an isomorphism. \end{prop}

-\begin{proof} As $\text{Hom}_{K}(G_{K},H_{K})$ is a finite free $\mathbb{Z}_{p}$-module, we immediately reduce to the case that $K/k$ is finitely generated.
+\begin{proof} As $\Hom_{K}(G_{K},H_{K})$ is a finite free $\Zp$-module, we immediately reduce to the case that $K/k$ is finitely generated.
 Let $K'\cong K\otimes_{k}K$.
 Then we have a diagram

 where the double arrows refer to the maps $K\rightarrow K\otimes_{k}K$ given by $p_{1}\colon\lambda\mapsto\lambda\otimes1$ and $p_{2}\colon\lambda\mapsto1\otimes\lambda$ respectively.
-Let $F\in\text{Hom}_{K}(G_{K},H_{K})$.
+Let $F\in\Hom_{K}(G_{K},H_{K})$.
 By Grothendieck's faithfully flat descent theory, to show that $F$ is in the image of $\text{Hom}_{k}(G,H)$, it is enough to prove that $p_{1}^{*}F=p_{2}^{*}F$ under the canonical identifications $p_{1}^{*}G\cong p_{2}^{*}G$ and $p_{1}^{*}H\cong p_{2}^{*}H$ \cite[Theorem 3.1]{conrad2006chow}.
-There is a distinguished ``diagonal point'': $\Delta:K'\twoheadrightarrow K$, and restricting to the ``diagonal point'' the two pullbacks agree $F=\Delta^{*}p_{1}^{*}F=\Delta^{*}p_{2}^{*}F$.
+There is a distinguished \emph{diagonal point}: $\Delta:K'\twoheadrightarrow K$, and restricting to the diagonal point the two pullbacks agree $F=\Delta^{*}p_{1}^{*}F=\Delta^{*}p_{2}^{*}F$.
 If we prove that the natural map

 is injective, we would be done.
 As $K/k$ is primary and finitely generated, it suffices to treat the following two cases. \begin{casenv} \item Suppose $K/k$ is a finite, purely inseparable extension of characteristic $p$.
 Then $K'$ is an Artin local ring.
 Moreover, the ideal $I=\text{ker}(\Delta)$ is nilpotent.
 As $K'$ is a ring which is killed by $p$ and $I$ is nilpotent, the desired injectivity follows from a lemma of Drinfeld \cite[Lemma 1.1.3(2)]{katz1981serre} in his proof of the Serre-Tate theorem.
-Alternatively, it directly follows from \cite[1.4.2.3]{chai2014complex}. \item Suppose $K/k$ is a finitely generated regular extension.
+Alternatively, it directly follows from \cite[1.4.4.3]{chai2014complex}. \item Suppose $K/k$ is a finitely generated regular extension.
 Then $K'$ is a noetherian integral domain.
-The desired injectivity follows from localizing and applying \cite[1.4.2.3]{chai2014complex}. \end{casenv} \end{proof} We now record a $p$-adic variant of \cite[Proposition 4.4]{grothendieck1966theoreme}. \begin{lem} Let $X/k$ be a normal, geometrically connected scheme of finite type over a field of characteristic $p$ and let $\pi:A\rightarrow X$ be an abelian scheme.
-Then the following are equivalent \begin{enumerate} \item The BT group $A[p^{\infty}]$ is isomorphic to the pullback of a BT group $G_{0}/k$. \item There exists an abelian scheme $B_{0}/k$ such that $A$ is isomorphic to the pullback of $B_{0}$. \end{enumerate} \end{lem}
+The desired injectivity follows from localizing and again applying \cite[1.4.4.3]{chai2014complex}. \end{casenv} \end{proof}

+We have the following useful corollary. \begin{cor} Let $X/k$ be a normal geometrically connected scheme of finite type.
+Let $G_0$ be a BT group over $k$ and set $G_{0,X}$ to be the pullback to $X$.
+Then the following pullback map is an isomorphism: